 All incoming freshmen will be tested in English, reading, and mathematics to help ascertain their proper placement in instructional courses.
-The ACCUPLACER test is the primary instrument used by the College for placement testing purposes.
-Counselors provide immediate feedback of test results and assist each freshman student in completing the first schedule of classes.
+The American College Testing COMPASS test is the primary instrument used by the College for placement testing purposes.
+Counselors provide immediate feed-back of test results and assist each freshman student in completing the first schedule of classes.
 At the time of enrollment in both Technical and Academic Programs, a student is assigned a program advisor who guides the student in scholastic matters.
-Services provided by counselors include: advising, registering, and career assessment, transfer counseling, and limited personal counseling.
-The Retention Advocate also provides assistance to students considering withdrawing from school or who do not meet academic progress.
+Services provided by counselors includes: advising, registering, career assessment, transfer counseling, and limited personal counseling.
+The Retention Advocate also provides assistance to students considering withdrawing from school or who does not meet academic progress.
 The Transfer Coordinator provides services to students to assist them in transferring to senior institutions.